Updated: 16-01-2026 at 5:30 PM

 Any agent duly authorised by such person on his behalf, or

-Where such person is a minor, by his guardian, or
+Where such a person is a minor, by his guardian, or

 Where death has resulted from the accident, by any dependent of the deceased or where such a dependent is a minor, by his guardian.

-The procedure to file a claim is given below:
+The railway accident claim procedure to file a claim is mentioned below in detailed points for one's better understanding:

-An application to the Tribunal has to be made in Form I or Form II or Form III, either by the applicant in person or by an agent or by his duly authorised legal practitioner in the office of the Registrar or the Additional Registrar, or the Assistant Registrar as per Section 5 of the Railway Claims Tribunal (Procedure) Rules, 1989.
+Step 1: An application to the Tribunal has to be made in Form I, Form II, or Form III, either by the applicant in person, by an agent, or by his duly authorised legal practitioner in the office of the Registrar, the Additional Registrar, or the Assistant Registrar as per Section 5 of the Railway Claims Tribunal (Procedure) Rules, 1989.

-Applications can also be sent by postal or electronic mode to the office of the Registrar or the Additional Registrar or the Assistant Registrar of the Bench concerned in a triplicate.
+Step 2: Applications for claiming railway compensation for injury or railway compensation for death can also be sent by postal or electronic mode to the office of the Registrar, the Additional Registrar, or the Assistant Registrar of the Bench concerned in a triplicate.

-The application sent through e-mail must also provide hardcopies along with originals or duly certified true copies of originals by registered post to the Registrar, Additional Registrar or the Assistant Registrar.
+Step 3: The application sent through e-mail must also provide hard copies along with originals or duly certified true copies of originals by registered post to the Registrar, Additional Registrar, or the Assistant Registrar.

-The prescribed maximum compensation for injury is Rs 7.2 Lakhs and for death or permanent disability is Rs.
-8 Lakhs.
-In case there is a delay in the payment of compensation, interest is applicable on the amount from the date of claim application.
+The prescribed railway accident compensation amount for injury is Rs 7.2 Lakhs, which is the maximum limit, and for death or permanent disability, it is Rs 8 Lakhs.
+In case there is a delay in the payment of compensation, interest is applicable on the amount from the date of the claim application.

 In Union of India v.
 Radha Yadav, the Supreme Court held that if the amount so calculated is less than the amount prescribed on the date of the award of the Tribunal, the claimant will be entitled to the higher of the two amounts.

-Interim relief is a temporary relief which is granted while the claims of final compensation are being settled.
+Interim relief is a temporary relief that is granted while the claims of final compensation are being settled.
 The process to claim it is given below:

-A copy of FIR is required in case of death or injury.
+A copy of the FIR is required in case of death or injury.

-Provide documentary proof such as a valid ticket of the victim’s passenger of the train on the date of the accident / untoward incident.
+Provide documentary proof, such as a valid ticket of the victim’s passenger on the train on the date of the accident / untoward incident.

 File the case for interim relief in the appropriate railway tribunal.